fcbg-platforms/byte-triggers/doc/index.rst

 **Byte triggers**
 =================

-This package offers simple objcts to deliver triggers on serial port, parallel port or LSL streams.
+This package offers simple objects to deliver triggers on serial port, parallel port or LSL streams.

 Install